 Health & hygiene

-In the area of health and hygiene, through our WASH (water, sanitation, and hygiene) initiatives we focus on behaviour change programmes.
+In the area of health and hygiene, through our water, sanitation, and hygiene (WASH) initiatives we focus on behaviour change programmes.
 Some of our home and personal care brands like Lifebuoy (handwashing programme), Domex (improved sanitation) and Pureit (providing safe drinking water) spearhead these behaviour change programmes across India.
-Our efforts in the area of health and hygiene have so far, reached over 125 million people in India.
+Our efforts in the area of health and hygiene have so far reached over 130 million people in India.

 Reducing diarrhoeal and respiratory disease through handwashing

-Our Lifebuoy handwashing behaviour change initiatives help us in promoting the benefits of handwashing with soap at key times among people and encouraging them to sustain good handwashing behaviour.
-Till date, we have reached over 65 million people in India.
+Our Lifebuoy handwashing behaviour change initiatives help in promoting the benefits of handwashing with soap at key times during the day and encouraging people to sustain good handwashing behaviours.
+Till date, we have reached out to over 63 million people in India.

 Global Handwashing Day

-Every year, on 15 October, we celebrate Global Handwashing Day (GHD) to spread the message on importance of handwashing habits among school children.
-On this occasion of GHD, our employees reach out to children in schools across India.
-HUL factory employees too, spend a day with children in rural schools to create awareness about handwashing.
-The programme highlights include storytelling, interactive games and taking a pledge to drive the importance of handwashing five key times a day.
+Every year, on 15 October, we celebrate Global Handwashing Day (GHD) to spread the message about the importance of handwashing habits among school children.
+On the occasion of GHD, our employees reach out to children in schools across India.
+HUL factory employees too spend a day with children in rural schools to create awareness about handwashing.
+The programme highlights include storytelling, interactive games and taking a pledge to drive the importance of handwashing with soap at five key times during the day.

-In 2015, HUL reached out to over two lakh children across 125 schools in seven cities of India.
-Over 2,000 HUL employees across factories and offices took time off to spend a day with school children to create awareness about handwashing.
+In 2016, HUL reached out to over 1,80,000 children across 66 schools in 22 cities of India.
+Over 2,500 HUL employees across factories and offices took time off to spend a day with school children to create awareness about handwashing.

 Providing safe drinking water

-Pureit’s most affordable range of purifiers provides safe drinking water at a running cost of just 30 paise per litre, without the hassles of boiling, without the need of electricity or a continuous tap water supply.
-In India, Pureit has provided over 70 billion litres of safe drinking water till date.
+In the developing world, 80% diseases are water-related.
+The World Health Organization states that the provision of safe water alone will reduce diarrhoeal diseases by up to 50%.
+Our Pureit water purifiers have been working towards making safe water accessible and affordable to millions.
+Pureit’s most affordable range of purifiers provide safe drinking water at a running cost of just 30 paisa per litre without the hassles of boiling, or need of electricity or a continuous tap water supply.
+In India, Pureit has provided over 74 billion litres of safe drinking water till date.

 Improving access to sanitation